myint/cppclean/README.rst

 Goal
 ====
-CppClean attempts to find problems in C++ source that slow development in large code bases, for example various forms of unused code.
+cppclean attempts to find problems in C++ source that slow development in large code bases, for example various forms of unused code.
 Unused code can be unused functions, methods, data members, types, etc to unnecessary #include directives. .nnecessary #includes can cause